- Small business health insurance costs are rising every year, leading employers to partner with employees to lower costs.

 What rules must health insurance reimbursements follow?

-- Plan documents: Plan documents outline the reimbursement program, its do’s and don’ts, and what the IRS requires via the Employee Retirement Income Security Act (ERISA).
+- Plan documents: Plan documents outline the reimbursement program, what it allows and what it doesn’t, and what the IRS requires via ERISA.

-- Proof of reimbursement: All HRA programs must offer reimbursement and cannot pay for employees’ health insurance costs directly.
+- Proof of reimbursement: All HRA programs must offer reimbursement and cannot pay directly for employees’ health insurance costs.

-- Health plan rules: All of the most common HRA program options must comply with ERISA, HIPAA, COBRA and the ACA.
+- Health plan rules: The most common HRA program options must comply with ERISA, HIPAA, COBRA coverage and the ACA.